Anthony Accetturo

 Anthony "Tumac" Accetturo (born February 14, 1938) is an American former mobster who was caporegime of the New Jersey faction of the Lucchese crime family, popularly called "The Jersey Crew."
-Accetturo was demoted as leader of the Jersey Crew after falling affoul of Lucchese family leaders Vittorio "Vic" Amuso and Anthony "Gaspipe" Casso.
-With a murder contract placed upon the lives of himself, his son and his wife, and facing a lengthy prison sentence after being convicted of racketeering, Accetturo became a cooperating government witness in 1993.
+Accetturo was demoted as leader of the Jersey Crew after falling afoul of Lucchese family leaders Vittorio "Vic" Amuso and Anthony "Gaspipe" Casso.
+With a murder contract placed upon the lives of him, his son and his wife, and facing a lengthy prison sentence after being convicted of racketeering, Accetturo became a cooperating government witness in 1993.

 Criminal career

 Accetturo was born in 1938 in Orange, New Jersey.
 The son of Sicilian immigrants, his father was a butcher, his mother a seamstress.
 Accetturo dropped out of school after completing the sixth grade.
-At age 16, Accetturo moved to Newark, and became the leader of a large street gang.
+At age 16, Accetturo moved to Newark and became the leader of a large street gang.
 He gained a reputation as a ferocious street fighter, which led several of his fellow gang members to call him "Tumac," after the caveman hero of the 1940 adventure film One Million B.C.

 At age 17, Accetturo was recruited by Anthony "Ham" Delasco, the boss of the Jersey Crew.
 By the early 1960s, he had become Delasco's driver.
-Accetturo became Delasco's protégé, learning trades in illegal gambling and loansharking, which allowed him subsequent control of the Newark area.
+Accetturo became Delasco's protégé, learning his trade in illegal gambling and loansharking, which allowed him subsequent control of the Newark area.
 Delasco died in the late 1960s, and Accetturo became a major earner under his successor, Joseph Abate, as well as a major player in his own right in the New Jersey underworld.
 He soon grew rich in the family, netting about $500,000 yearly.